IDS-UK/genderhub/wp-content/plugins/webengage/readme.txt

 * Create short surveys for all or particular pages on your site.
 * Target these surveys on multiple parameters - visitor geography, site referrals, cookies, first-time-visitors etc.
 * Collect responses for these surveys, view and download reports.
 See demographic distribution.
+* Collect email subscription leads and push them to MailChimp.
 * Display push notifications on your website.
 * Target these notification messages at certain audience segments on your website.
 * Get detailed stats on the performance of these push notifications including data like clickthrough rate etc.